daniel-julio-iglesias/microblog/docs/notes_microblog.md

 (venv) $ pybabel init -i messages.pot -d app/translations -l es creating catalog app/translations/es/LC_MESSAGES/messages.po based on messages.pot
 ```

+There are many translation applications that work with .po files.
+If you feel comfortable editing the text file, then that's sufficient, but if
+you are working with a large project it may be recommended to work with a
+specialized editor.
+The most popular translation application is the
+open-source poedit, which is available for all major operating systems.
+If you are familiar with vim, then the po.vim plugin gives some key mappings
+that make working with these files easier.

 Another common scenario occurs if you missed some texts when you added the _()
 wrappers.
 In this case you are going to see that those texts that you missed
 are going to remain in English, because Flask-Babel knows nothing about them.